-APICS Supply Chain Council seeks applications for the 2014 George and Marion Plossl Research Fellowship.
-Named in honor of the late George Plossl and Marion Plossl, leading volunteers and long-time supporters of the APICS Supply Chain Council, the George and Marion Plossl Research Fellowship supports doctoral dissertation research on any topic relevant to the operations management discipline and that has the potential to yield novel managerial and practical insights.
+APICS Supply Chain Council seeks applications for the 2015 George and Marion Plossl Research Fellowship.
+Named in honor of the late George Plossl and Marion Plossl, leading volunteers and long-time supporters of the APICS SCC, the George and Marion Plossl Research Fellowship supports doctoral dissertation research on any topic relevant to the operations management discipline and that has the potential to yield novel managerial and practical insights.

-APICS Supply Chain Council awards one fellowship per year in the amount of $2,500.
+APICS SCC awards one fellowship per year in the amount of $2,500.
 The deadline to apply is Sunday, August 30, 2015.